Pittsburgh Steelers vs. Detroit Lions NFL Week 10 Odds, Plays and Insights for November 14, 2021

 Lions stats and trends

+- In Detroit's eight games this year, it has five wins against the spread.

-- The Lions are 4-1 ATS when underdogs by 9 points or more this year.
+- The Lions have an ATS record of 4-1 in their five games when underdogs by 8.5 points or more this season.

-- Detroit has hit the over in 33.3% of its opportunities this year (three times over nine games with a set point total).
+- Detroit's games this season have gone over the point total in 33.3% of its opportunities (three times in nine games with a set point total).

-- The Lions have turned the ball over five more times (11 total) than the Steelers have forced a turnover (6) this season.
+- The Lions have turned the ball over three more times (11 total) than the Steelers have forced a turnover (8) this season.

 Home and road insights

-- Pittsburgh has covered the spread once at home, and is 3-2 overall there, this year.
+- Pittsburgh has one win against the spread, and is 3-2 overall, at home this year.

-- In five home games this season, Pittsburgh has gone over the total three times.
+- This season, in five games at home, Pittsburgh has gone over the total three times.

-- This season away from home, Detroit is 3-2 against the spread and 0-5 overall.
+- Away from home, Detroit is 3-2 against the spread, and 0-5 overall.

-- This year, in five away games, Detroit has hit the over once.
+- Detroit has hit the over once in five away games this year.

 Powered by Data Skrive.